dylanleigh/PriceAndNutritionTrackingSystem/README.rst

    create charts externally via a spreadsheet.

 Amino Acids
-   The original design was intended to handle detailed micronutrient stats (including individual amino acids, minerals, EFAs, fibre types) but when the nutrients object was merged into ingredient this was dropped.
-It was very underused but may be readded when the nutrient_data class/cache system is reworked to be less kludgy - see TODOs
+   The original design could intended to handle detailed micronutrient stats (including individual amino acids, minerals, EFAs, fibre types) but when the nutrients object was merged into ingredient this was dropped.
+It was rarely used, but may be readded when the nutrient_data class/cache system is reworked to be less kludgy - see TODOs

 Authors